Dadangdut33/Speech-Translate/README.md

 > You might need to have [Build tools for Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) installed

 1. Clone the repo with its submodules by running `git clone --recurse-submodules https://github.com/Dadangdut33/Speech-Translate.git`
-2. Cd into the project directory
+2. `cd` into the project directory
 3. Create a [virtual environment](https://docs.python.org/3/library/venv) by running `python -m venv venv`
 4. [Activate your virtual environment](https://docs.python.org/3/library/venv.html#how-venvs-work)
 5. Install all the dependencies needed by running `pip install -r requirements.txt --extra-index-url https://download.pytorch.org/whl/cu118` if you are using GPU or `pip install -r requirements.txt` if you are using CPU.
 6. Run `python Run.py` in root directory to run the app.

 Notes:

-- If you forgot the `--recure-submodules` flag when cloning the repository, you can do `git submodule update --init --recursive` in the project directory to pull the needed submodules.
+- If you forgot the `--recure-submodules` flag when cloning the repository and the submodules is not cloned correctly, you can do `git submodule update --init --recursive` in the project directory to pull the needed submodules.
 - The `--extra-index-url` is needed to install CUDA version of pytorch and for this one we are using CUDA 11.8.
 If your device is not compatible or you need to use other version of CUDA you can check the previous pytorch version in this [link](https://pytorch.org/get-started/previous-versions/) or [this](https://download.pytorch.org/whl/torch_stable.html).

 ## Running the app